MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-scroll-through-database-records-in-a-worksheet.md

 1. Open an Excel application project in Visual Studio.

 2. Open the **Data Sources** window and create a data source from the database.
-For more information, see [How to: Connect to Data in a Database](../Topic/How%20to:%20Connect%20to%20Data%20in%20a%20Database.md).
+For more information, see [Add new connections](../data-tools/add-new-connections.md).

 3. Expand the table that contains the data that you want to show, and select the specific column.